-Join the Notre Dame Institute for Advanced Study for a lecture by Malcolm Harris, a freelance writer based in Philadelphia and author of Kids These Days: Human Capital and the Making of Millennials, for a lecture entitled, "The Making of Millennials."
+Join the Notre Dame Institute for Advanced Study for a lecture by Malcolm Harris, a freelance writer based in Philadelphia and author of Kids These Days: Human Capital and the Making of Millennials, for a public lecture entitled, "The Making of Millennials."

 "Often stereotyped as lazy, narcissistic, entitled, and immature, Millennials are in fact the hardest working and most educated generation in American history.
 They have poured unprecedented amounts of time and money into preparing themselves for the twenty-first century workforce.
 Yet they are poorer, more medicated, and more precariously employed, and they have less of a social safety net, than their parents or even their grandparents.